5kipp/ooasp-configuration/README.md

 Just be mindful that the partial instantiation are matched up with the correct config model (Bike for Bike and Modules for Modules).

-Here are the solving times for my encoding on my system for each test case:

-30 object IDs:
+Here are the solving times for my encoding on my system for each test case. solving times 30 object IDs:
 ```
 Modules 1 - 6.856s
 Modules 2 - 6.845s